2022

 South Wales Police

-Concerns summary The distribution of ligature cutters to frontline police officers remains incomplete, posing a risk in emergency situations.
+Concerns summary (AI summary) The distribution of ligature cutters to frontline police officers remains incomplete, posing a risk in emergency situations.
 Additionally, bespoke training for officers responding to mental health crisis incidents is not widely available.

 Charley Patterson